AkashSasikumar47/ieee-protocol-website/README.md

 ## Contact

-If you have any questions or suggestions regarding the HackTrix Website project, feel free to contact us at [ieee@srmist.edu.in](mailto:ieee@srmist.edu.in).
+If you have any questions or suggestions regarding the PROTOCOL 1.0 Website project, feel free to contact us at [ieee@srmist.edu.in](mailto:ieee@srmist.edu.in).